szvitek/codecamp-pomodoro/README.md

 # Vue 3 + TypeScript + Vite Pomodoro Timer App

 This project is part of freeCodeCamp's frontend libraries curriculum.

 ## Objective

 Build an app that is functionally similar to this: https://25--5-clock.freecodecamp.rocks.

 ## User stories

+### Content

-- [] User Story #1: I can see an element with id="break-label" that contains a string (e.g. "Break Length").
+- [x] User Story #1: I can see an element with id="break-label" that contains a string (e.g. "Break Length").

-- [] User Story #2: I can see an element with id="session-label" that contains a string (e.g. "Session Length").
+- [x] User Story #2: I can see an element with id="session-label" that contains a string (e.g. "Session Length").

-- [] User Story #3: I can see two clickable elements with corresponding IDs: id="break-decrement" and id="session-decrement".
+- [x] User Story #3: I can see two clickable elements with corresponding IDs: id="break-decrement" and id="session-decrement".

-- [] User Story #4: I can see two clickable elements with corresponding IDs: id="break-increment" and id="session-increment".
+- [x] User Story #4: I can see two clickable elements with corresponding IDs: id="break-increment" and id="session-increment".

-- [] User Story #5: I can see an element with a corresponding id="break-length", which by default (on load) displays a value of 5.
+- [x] User Story #5: I can see an element with a corresponding id="break-length", which by default (on load) displays a value of 5.

-- [] User Story #6: I can see an element with a corresponding id="session-length", which by default displays a value of 25.
+- [x] User Story #6: I can see an element with a corresponding id="session-length", which by default displays a value of 25.

-- [] User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").
+- [x] User Story #7: I can see an element with a corresponding id="timer-label", that contains a string indicating a session is initialized (e.g. "Session").

 - [] User Story #8: I can see an element with corresponding id="time-left".
 NOTE: Paused or running, the value in this field should always be displayed in mm:ss format (i.e. 25:00).

-- [] User Story #9: I can see a clickable element with a corresponding id="start_stop".
+- [x] User Story #9: I can see a clickable element with a corresponding id="start_stop".

-- [] User Story #10: I can see a clickable element with a corresponding id="reset".
+- [x] User Story #10: I can see a clickable element with a corresponding id="reset".

+### Timer

 - [] User Story #11: When I click the element with the id of reset, any running timer should be stopped, the value within id="break-length" should return to 5, the value within id="session-length" should return to 25, and the element with id="time-left" should reset to its default state.